Qinying-Liu/TagAlign/README.md

 ├── 00000440ca9fe337152041e26c37f619ec4c55b2.jpg
 ...
 ```
+We provide the captions of the images in [meta_file]().

 For evaluation, please follow the [data preparation section of GroupViT README](https://github.com/NVlabs/GroupViT#data-preparation) to prepare the datasets.
-Remember to change the image dirs in segmentation/configs/_base_/datasets/*.py.
+Remember to change the image dirs in 'segmentation/configs/_base_/datasets/*.py'.

 ## Train and Evaluate
+1. Modify the 'tagalign.yml'.
+We provide the pre-processed ['tag_file']() and ['label_file']().

-1. Train the TagAlign model by run
+2. Train the TagAlign model by run
    ```
    torchrun --rdzv_endpoint=localhost:6000 --nproc_per_node=auto main.py --cfg configs/tagalign.yml
    ```
-2. You can evaluate the model by running the command below.
+3. You can evaluate the TagAlign model by running the command below.
    ```
    torchrun --rdzv_endpoint=localhost:6000 --nproc_per_node=auto main.py --cfg configs/eval.yml --eval --resume $pre-trained weight path$
    ```